 Cordially, Abraham S. Levey, President Jewish Federation of Portland.

 Hadassah Executive Board Plans January Program A meeting of the Executive Board of Senior Hadassah was held Tuesday afternoon, December 19, a the home of Mrs. Myer Karlin, with Mrs. Leo Cohen presiding.
-Reports were given by Mrs Mendell Silverman on Jewish Na tional Fund and wise.
-Mrs. detz on Sick and Visiting.
-Mrs. Red Cros. tional Fund and Mrs. Solomon Golo Samuel Barnstone, Red chairman, urged all Hadassah mem bers to go to the Chapter House to participate in their sewing project Mrs. Samuel Rosenthal reported or the Council of Jewish Education An Oneg Shabat will be held in January.
-Mrs. Harry Geller, chair man, will announce the date later The next regular meeting wiltake place January 9.
-Mrs. A ham Simonds, chairman, has ranged for a prominent speaker of political affairs.
-The paid-up members' meeting will be held in Feb ruary.
+Reports were given by Mrs Mendell Silverman on Jewish Na tional Fund and Mrs. Solutions.
+Mrs detz on Sick and Visiting.
+Mrs Bornstone, Red Cross chairman, urged all Hadassah mem bers to go to the Chapter House to participate in their sewing project Mrs. Samuel Rosenthal reported or the Council of Jewish Education An Oneg Shabat will be held ir January.
+Mrs. Harry Geller, chair man, will announce the date later The next regular meeting will take place January 9.
+Mrs. A ham Simonds, chairman, has ranged for a prominent speaker on political affairs.
+The paid-up mem bers' meeting will be held in Feb ruary.
 Mrs. Samuel Novick will be host ess at the next Board meeting, to be held January 16.
 Servicemen's Chanukah Party At Ft.
-Williams Huge Success The Chanukah Party sponsored by the Council of Jewish Women at Fort Williams was one of the most beautiful affairs ever given in the Portland Harbor Defenses Following the service at the Chape the party was held at the Hostes House.
-The buffet table was a de light to the eye as well as the palate.
+Williams Huge Success The Chanukah Party sponsored by the Council of Jewish Women at Fort Williams was one of the most beautiful affairs ever given in the Portland Harbor Defenses.
+Following the service at the Chapel the party was held at the Hostess House.
+The buffet table was a delight to the eye as well as the palate.
 The gifts were something to see and better to receive.
-Se Louis Seigal acted as Master Ceremonies and the 185th Band supplied the music.
-All the credi for this grand affair goes to Mrs Alfred Herman and her committee Mrs. Mitchell Goffin, Mrs. Hyman Mersky, Mrs. Maurice Matson, Mrs Leon Leavitt, Mrs. George Bress Mrs. Merrill Cohan, Mrs. Esthe Goldberg, Mrs. Samuel Shatz, Mrs Harry Potter, Mrs. Joseph LaReis Mrs. Benjamin Gordon and Mrs Carl Zolov.
+S-Louis Seigal acted as Master Ceremonies and the 185th Band supplied the music.
+All the credit for this grand affair goes to Mrs. Alfred Herman and her committee, Mrs. Mitchell Goffin, Mrs. Hyman Mersky, Mrs. Maurice Matson, Mrs. Leon Leavitt, Mrs. George Bress, Mrs. Merrill Cohan, Mrs. Esther Goldberg, Mrs. Samuel Shatz, Mrs. Harry Potter, Mrs. Joseph LaReis, Mrs. Benjamin Gordon and Mrs. Carl Zolov.